kul-amr/london_underground/README.md

 # london_underground

+I had worked with relational and no-sql data in past but not the graph data.
+I wanted to learn/explore about how to use/serve graph data.
+So I started to exlpore a bit about Neo4j graph database and Cypher query language.

+Here I have created a backend with Python (flask-restplus) querying Neo4j garph database with Cypher queries.
+I have used london undergrounds data CSVs of list of stations,lines and connections between various stations.

 Loaded the list of stations, lines and connections for London_Underground from the CSV datasets.
 Built a representation of the stations and the connections between them.

-Can use this model to answer some queries like Which station has the most interchanges?
+Can use this model to answer some queries like which station has the most interchanges?
+Or direct connections for a station?
 Or list of stations on a line?
+Or closest station to given latitude, longitude?
 Or route-planning?
 For instance, fastest route from Farringdon to Wembley?

 Added some REST API endpoints, so a caller can make queries like: